TL;DR Summary

 Is English similar to Spanish?
 Well, Spanish and English share a lot of vocabulary.
 Most common words between English and Spanish are of Latin origin.
 This is fortunate for English speakers because acquiring new vocabulary is time-consuming.
 Of course, Spanish and English pronunciation differ, and this can cause confusion.
 However, over time, the brain adapts to Spanish and the common vocabulary becomes increasingly obvious.

 Grammatically, Spanish may seem a bit more foreign to the English speaker.
 The tenses, conjugations, and gendered nouns may seem odd, and English speakers will need ample reading and listening to get used to these new concepts.
-A French or Italian speaker, on the other hand, will not find this structures foreign, and will adapt to Spanish faster.
+A French or Italian speaker, on the other hand, will not find these structures foreign, and will adapt to Spanish faster.

 Do you actually enjoy learning Spanish?

 What do you like about the language?
 Is this a hobby?
 A requirement for school?
 Are you fascinated by Spanish history?
 Do you have Spanish-speaking friends?
 Motivation matters.
-Whether you study Spanish for the TV programs and music or for travel abroad, success as a language learner relies heavily on your motivation.
+Whether you study Spanish for the TV programs, music or for travel abroad, success as a language learner relies heavily on your motivation.

 Passionate, avid learners will reach fluency in Spanish faster.
 Discover what drives you to learn Spanish.
 A clear reason and emotional commitment help you learn more consistently and effectively.
 You’ll spend more time with the language if you see it as a source of pleasure instead of an obligation.